PowerShell FrameworkWritten on May 28th, 2017 by Aiden Vaines

 The logging script is cobbled together and cribbed from scripts found online.
 I want to re-write this to be more efficient for how I use it.
 I would also like to add a syslog option which would be useful for running scripts on schedule.

-PowerShell below version 4 might have issues using the framework
+NOTE: PowerShell below version 4 might have issues using the framework